Parts of a Roof: Shingles

 What are shingles?

-Shingles are an asphalt roofing material that overlap and seal onto each other, creating a water-shedding barrier that looks great and lasts for years.
+Roofing shingles are materials that overlap and seal onto each other, creating a water-shedding barrier that looks great and lasts for years.
+The lifespan of shingles varies based on the manufacturer and style.
+However, most shingles last about 20-30 years!

 Not all shingles are created equal.

-Today, improved shingle manufacturing technology has created an expectation that shingles will last more than twice that long.
+Today, improved shingle manufacturing technology has created an expectation that shingles will last more than twice as long!

 Shingles have come a long way, and that’s great, but that doesn’t mean much without old-fashioned quality workmanship.